zhiyangX/datastructures-algorithms/README.md

 ## Purpose of this repo

 In my graduate and undergraduate computer science courses, I have implemented many data structures and algorithms.
-I record them in this repo for the future reference.
+I gather them in this repo for the future reference.

 ## Environment

-Link 8
+Java 8

 IntelliJ IDEA